 Executive Director, The Well Project (she/her) Krista Heitzman Martel (she/her) joined The Well Project in 2009 and has overseen the expansion of The Well Project’s online resources including the web portal, social media initiatives, the A Girl Like Me blog, and its mobile application.
 Additionally, Krista has been instrumental in identifying ways the organization can … Continued

-Founding Executive Director (He/Him) Bruce Richman has worked in global philanthropy for over two decades developing foundations, cause-marketing and grantmaking programs, social marketing campaigns, and interventions on a range of issues including HIV stigma and prevention, sustainable development, childhood obesity, integrative medicine, violence prevention, and gang intervention.
-Before launching PAC, Bruce founded Inspired Philanthropy Group, where … Continued
+Founding Executive Director (He/Him) Bruce Richman has worked in global philanthropy for over three decades developing foundations, cause-marketing and grantmaking programs, social marketing campaigns, and interventions on a range of issues including HIV stigma and prevention, sustainable development, childhood obesity, integrative medicine, violence prevention, gang intervention, and arts education.
+Before launching PAC, Bruce founded Inspired … Continued

 She was proud to receive her first Prevention Certificate of Completion and continues her HIV advocacy today.
 Yonce has been advocating and speaking on trans issues and rights for about close to 15 years.